fbpx

 Pawn – No symbols*** 1 Point

 * Note that the King doesn’t have a definable value as it can’t be traded or exchanged.
 It’s the most important piece in Chess.
-Value of the other pieces are useful to get an understanding about the possible exchange profits/deficits.
+Value of the other pieces are useful to get an understanding of the possible exchange profits/deficits.
 For example, in case you have traded a Queen for a Rook and 2 Pawns, it’s obviously beneficial for you.

 ** Even though the Knight Starts with a “K”, the symbol of a Knight is “N”, for 2 reasons- (i) The “K” is already used for the King and (ii) Knight’s “K” is silent.